narrative-io/narrative-handbook/README.md

 cd docs && pnpm run generate && pnpm run deploy
 ```

-To deploy automatically, simply push code to the `main` branch and the Github Actions `docs` Workflow will take care of the deployment.
+To deploy automatically, simply push code to the `main` branch and the Github Actions `docs` workflow will take care of the deployment.

-The docs provide two static files that are needed to get the static site to work on Github Pages:
+The docs bundle two static files that are needed to get the static site to work on Github Pages:
 - `public/CNAME`: Needed to configure the domain name that the site should be accessible from
 - `public/.nojekyll`: See https://github.com/nuxt/nuxt/issues/12480

-Also worth mentioning: the docs workflow does not use the self-hosted Github runners because using crashes with the following error:
+Also worth mentioning: the docs workflow does not use the self-hosted Github runners because using them crashes with the following error:
 ```
 /lib64/libm.so.6: version `GLIBC_2.27' not found (required by node)
 ```